ksachdeva/pc-ble-driver-js-examples/README.md

 Since you will make either a peripheral or central application (or may be both) you would need the corresponding devices.

-One easy way to create peripherals is to use LightBlue iOS application and create a virtual peripheral in it.
+One easy way to create peripherals is to use LightBlue Explorer iOS application (https://itunes.apple.com/us/app/lightblue-explorer-bluetooth/id557428110?mt=8) and create a virtual peripheral in it.

 The virtual peripheral I create has following properties :
 * LocalName : TestNRF5X